AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module20/ex6.md

 ![demo](./images/webdemo3.png)

-This can be achieved this by attaching user information to message metadata in the **beforeSend** delegate in [helper.ts](./web-messenger/src/messenger/helpers.ts), so that the chatbot doesn't have to ask for info we already know.
+This can be achieved this by attaching user information to message metadata in the **beforeSend** delegate in the file helper.ts, so that the chatbot doesn't have to ask for info we already know.
 You can learn more about [message metadata here](https://docs.stackchat.com/Cloud-Functions/Reference-and-Examples/Filtering-and-Transforming-Messages-with-Metadata.html).

 Open the chat widget and click **Let's go!**.